-Must a transfer applicant have a minimum number of credits completed or else must apply as an enter- ing freshman?
-No If yes, what is the minimum number of credits and the unit of measure?
+Must a transfer applicant have a minimum number of credits completed or else must apply as ar ing freshman? n enter- No If yes, what is the minimum number of credits and the unit of measure?
 N/A

 D5.
 Items required of transfer students to apply for admission: